Sachin155/CICD-examples/README.md

 This repository uses GitHub Actions to automate the following tasks:
 - **Unit Test Execution**: Runs unit tests and generates a code coverage report.
-- **Coverage Reporting**: Uploads a coverage report as a comment on the pull request.
 - **Docker Image Building**: Builds and pushes a Docker image to Docker Hub when a pull request is merged into a protected branch.

 ### **2. Workflow Details**